Superintendent: Jill Goedeken

 - Minimum and Maximum Weights for Market Swine

 - Market hogs have a lower weight limit of 230 lbs. and upper weight limit of 320 lbs. to qualify for the regular show.

 - All light and heavy hogs will be allowed to show, but will not be eligible for purple ribbons or to compete for division awards.
 No weight allowances will be given.

 - Weigh Cards - Exhibitors will declare weights of all market hogs (an official weigh-in will not be conducted by show officials).
 Weigh cards must be completed and turned in during the designated check-in time and location.
 The weight listed on the weigh card will become that animal’s official declared weight to be used for assignment to a class and for weigh-back purposes.

-- Weigh Backs - A weigh back will be incorporated for all 1st and 2nd place purples.
-A 5% variance from weigh-in weight will be allowed.
-Animals not meeting the 5% variance above or below the weigh-in weight will be lowered one ribbon group and will not be eligible for any champion awards.The 3rd place purple may also be requested to weigh back if the 1st or 2nd place purples do not meet the 5% variance requirement.
+- Weigh Backs - A weigh back will be incorporated for all 1st and 2nd place purples in each market class.
+A 5% variance from the declared weight at check-in will be allowed.
+Animals not meeting the 5% variance above or below the declared weight at check-in will be lowered one ribbon group and will not be eligible for any champion awards.The 3rd place purple may also be requested to weigh back if the 1st or 2nd place purples do not meet the 5% variance requirement.